SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh.md

 Happy Holiday season, everyone!
 I'm happy to have snagged one of the spots in this year's [C# Advent Calendar](https://www.csadvent.christmas).

-I'm a big fan of automated testing, but I know that many developers in the C# space are still getting used to some of the concepts, so I figured we'd take a this space to do a gentler introduction to test automation with a slightly contrived scenario.
+I'm a big fan of automated testing, but I know that many developers in the C# space are still getting used to some of the concepts, so I figured we'd take a this space to do a gentler introduction to test automation with a slightly contrived scenario, and solve it using NUnit, xUnit, and SpecFlow.

 If you're already very used to automated testing, or have very strong opinions on it, this post likely won't be for you as it's meant to be a gentle introduction to applying some of the concepts.
-But I hope you'll get something useful out of it!
+But I hope you'll get something useful out of it regardless!

-## How To Use this Post
+## How To Read this Post

-* TODO: Using multiple testing frameworks and approaches so you can follow along in the language of your choice
+Before jumping in, some words on how this post is structured:

-* TODO: Different posts
+* I wanted to provide examples of different frameworks.
+So, this post is actually 4 posts.
+(TODO: Funny image of x % more posts!)
+This introductory post where we get things set up, and then a choose your own adventure where you can walk through the solution using NUnit, xUnit, or SpecFlow.
-* TODO: Code in branches in a GitHub repository, can check out along the way
+* The code for all of these examples is stored in a repository (link).
+The different solutions will evolve in their separate branches, and are tagged (TODO: link to tags) at each step along the way.

 ## The Challenge